vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 gate.

-A real-life download of Ubuntu 20.04 (~2.8 GB), which is a well seeded torrent, downloading from 40-50 peers, comes down at ~9 MBps on my network that has roughly that much capacity.
-Quite good, but it doesn't tell us much as my ISP is the limiting factor here, not cratetorrent.
+A real-life download of Ubuntu 20.04 (~2.8 GB), which is a well seeded torrent, downloading from 40-50 peers, comes down at ~9 MBps on my network.
+But that's also the exact capacity of my downlink.
+Quite good, but it doesn't tell us much.

-To test the theoretical limits, I created a larger, ~10 GiB torrent and ran an instance of a seed and a leech on my localhost.
-This cuts out the limitations imposed by the network and the network card, using only the virtual loopback device.

-The result is 160-200 MBps on the first run, and 270 MBps on the second.
-The large disparity is likely due to the kernel page cache and the cratetorrent read cache incurring some overhead while filling up.
+Testing on localhost, with a single cratetorrent seed and leech, the current limit seems to be around 270 MBps.
+This value is from the second run, making use of the seed's saturated read cache.
+The first run netted around 160-200 MBps.

 However, CPU usage on the seed is *very* high.
 Profiling points to the disk read function where half of the CPU time is taken up by `preadv` and the other by `__memset_avgx2__erms`.
 I have a suspicion as to what this might be but I'll leave this for another time.

 ---

-Out of curiosity, I did the same by running cratetorrent against a single Transmission seed (in Docker).
-The download rate maxed out at 35 MBps.
-I expected...a lot more.
-Docker networking on Linux should not have noticeable overhead  and I had upload rate limits disabled.
-So I'm not sure if Transmission is that much slower or if there is anything else I missed.
+For comparison, with the same setup Transmission maxed out at 35 MBps!
+That's a 5-7x difference, and my seeding implementation isn't even optimized.
+(I made sure to turn off Transmission's upload rate limiting.)

 But this is by no means meant to be a shootout.
 Maybe one day I will return to a more thorough performance showdown that includes other clients...including